DanielDmlee/Pelion_CM_QucikStart/README.md

-# Pelion Connectivity Management Quick Start
+# Pelion Connectivity Management quick start
 This guide provides a quick introduction to the Pelion Connectivity Management Platform and Mbed Online Compiler.

 This guide shows you how to: